luca-flemming/AnnotationTable-Plugin/README.md

 If you changed the FPS after opening ImageJ/Fiji you need to restart the program.
   <img src="https://github.com/luca-flemming/AnnotationTable-Plugin/blob/main/IMAGES/img4.png" width="700" height="290"/>

 2. Now you can start ImageJ/Fiji and open a video.
 After pressing your hotkey a log window will open in which the time point is recorded in seconds with as many decimals as needed by AutoGaitA for the specific frame rate.
-With each press you a new time point.
+With each press you create a new time point.
   <img src="https://github.com/luca-flemming/AnnotationTable-Plugin/blob/main/IMAGES/img5.png" width="700" height="460"/>

    If you accidentally saved the wrong time point you can correct this by simply clicking on the value and pressing delete.